- Game Parts & Supplies

 Original Data East Turboboost Kicker Assembly

 Modern Stern Auto-Launch Assembly:

-The solution that we have come up with for replacing these old worn-out units with something reliable, is to use a modern Stern Pinball auto-launch mechanism, as used on such games as Lord of the Rings, Simpsons Pinball Party, and other modern games.
+The solution that we have come up with for replacing these old units, is to use a modern Stern Pinball auto-launch mechanism, as used on such games as Lord of the Rings, Simpsons Pinball Party, and other modern games.